Office of Communications

 As you begin the process, the best place to start is by having a conversation.
 To talk about your specific needs, contact the Director of Communications by email or by calling the church.

-Christ Church has a number of weekly communications designed to reach the entire parish, and lots of other methods that can be targeted to a specific demographic within the parish community.
+Christ Church has a number of weekly communications designed to reach the entire parish, and many other methods that can be targeted to a specific demographic within the parish community.
 In order to create publications that best serve this large audience, there are a few deadlines that must be kept each week.
-These are designed not to limit inclusion, but to ensure that there’s adequate time to format and polish each piece of information that is sent out.
+These are designed to ensure adequate time to format and polish each piece of information before it is sent out.

 - Parish Weekly (printed, in-bulletin): Monday for publication on the following Sunday